SequentMicrosystems/megaio-rpi/python/megaio/README.md

 edge - RISING or FALLING

 ### remove_all_gpio_events()
-Remove all callbacks and disable all gpio interrupts on evry megaio card connected
+Remove all callbacks and disable all gpio interrupts on every megaio card connected